ackneal/dotfiles/README.md

 # dotfiles

-You Know, just a dotfiles
+You Know, just the dotfiles

 ### usage
 ```sh